MySweetEden/automata/README.md

-# Screenshot Monitoring App with LINE Notifications
+# Screen Monitoring App with LINE Notifications

-This application allows users to monitor a specific area of the screen by periodically taking screenshots.
-The app detects changes in the selected area and sends a notification to the user’s LINE account when the process completes.
-Additionally, users can manually take a screenshot for preview purposes or clear the displayed screenshot from the app.
+This application enables users to monitor specific areas of their screen for changes.
+It periodically checks the designated region and sends a notification to the user’s LINE account when changes are detected or when the monitoring process completes.
+While the primary focus is on monitoring, the app also allows users to preview and clear screenshots as needed.

 ## Features
 - Monitor Screen Area: Select a specific area of the screen to monitor for changes.